Lecrapouille/ArduinoEmulator/README.md

 ========================================
 ```

-See the command line option for more settings: port, address and frequency.
+**Command Line Options:**

+- -a, --address arg    Server address (default: 0.0.0.0)
+- -p, --port arg       Server port (default: 8080)
+- -f, --frequency arg  Arduino loop rate in Hz (1-100, default: 100)
+- -b, --board arg      Board configuration JSON file

+The `-f` option controls the Arduino `loop()` execution rate (max frequency).
+The web client will poll at 2x this frequency to capture all state changes.
+Lower frequencies reduce CPU usage but increase latency.

+The `-b` option: Board configurations are given in this [boards](boards) folder.

+**VSCode**

 Alternatively, people with VSCode or Cursor IDE, can directly launch the debugger and run step by step the code.
 You can modify the [launch](.vscode/launch.json) file.

 ### 4️⃣ Open the web interface